gertjan123/Met4FoF-redundancy/README.md

 Introduction
 ------------

-This repository contains code written for the EMPIR 17IND12 project Met4FoF with a focus on task 2.3 which concerns redundant measurements.
+This repository contains code written for the EMPIR 17IND12 project Met4FoF with a focus on task 2.3 which concerns the analysis of data of redundant measurements.

+The main documentation can be found at https://met4fof-redundancy.readthedocs.io/.

 Files included
 --------------